Nosto/wiki-docs/features/indexer/on-7.x.md

 ### Bulk attribute updates not synchronized to Nosto <a id="bulk-attribute-updates-not-synchronized-to-nosto"></a>

-If you have the indexers running on mode "Update by save" the bulk operations are not automatically reflected to Nosto.
+If you have the indexer running on mode "Update by save" the bulk operations are not automatically reflected to Nosto.
 This is due to how Magento processes bulk updates internally.‌

 It is highly recommended to run all indexers in mode "Update by schedule".‌